CaptainStouf/ForgetMeNot/bundles/pitft/howTo.md

 ### Step 2

 Pi configuration
- * Boot Pi extend file system and configure password, timezone and keyboard
+ * Boot Pi with PiTFT on it, extend file system and configure password, timezone and keyboard reboot
  * Configure wifi using [WiFi Config utility] (https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-raspbian)

 **Use this command to startx using the hdmi display (Very more usefull for configure WIFI)**